Jimbly/LD57/README.md

 Start with: `npm start` (after running `npm i` once)

 TODO / Polish
-* when mousing over the consume button, apply a dithered overlay upon what will be removed
-* maybe, try palette-dithered photo of rocks?  layers of random rocks moving when the miner moves?
-* floater -1 / -2 on score when consuming
 * Animate in the initial board
-* Photograph a game boy as a wrapping element?
 * Tap-select-tap-swap controls
-* title / menu?
-* victory jingle?

 Plan
 * Similar to distilling in YPP